goldibex/targaryen/docs/targaryen/README.md

 2. Create a JSON security tests file.
 The file should contain a single base object with the following 3 keys:

-  a. `root`: an object containing the mock data the security tests should operate on.
+  `root`: an object containing the mock data the security tests should operate on.
 This data can either be formatted identically to the kind of value that comes out of `exportVal`, or just given as plain values if you don't care about priorities.
   Additionally, the special object `{ ".sv": "timestamp" }` will be replaced with